 Over to you!

-Do you combine kids and cycling holidays?
+Do you go on cycling holidays with kids?
 What’s the best holiday you’ve had?
 Let us know in the comments below!

 Want more tips on planning a cycling holiday?
 Our in-depth guide to cycle trip planning will walk you through the process.